 Cuba’s recent nationwide blackout left millions without power after failures at aging power plants and fuel shortages pushed the grid beyond its limits.
 The outage disrupted water systems, food storage, transportation, and production across the island, slowing its ability to operate and export goods within the region.

 The U.S. will soon be deeply affected by this, because the Caribbean is an active trade corridor.
 When countries in the region lose production or face logistical breakdowns, shipping delays and supply tightness can follow.
-It also shows how quickly an energy system can fail under pressure, a risk that becomes more relevant as global fuel strain continues to build.

 Iran, Fertilizer, and the Next Wave of Food Costs

 The war involving Iran is now hitting fertilizer supply, raising concern across the farming sector.
-Fighting in the region has slowed shipping through the Strait of Hormuz, a key route for both fuel and fertilizer materials.
+Fighting in the region has slowed shipping through the Strait of Hormuz, a key route for fuel and fertilizer materials.

 That corridor handles a large share of global supply, including nitrogen products and ingredients like urea and ammonia that farmers depend on.